 Sumners Grant: Student must be a resident of Attala, Carroll, Choctaw, Montgomery, or Webster Counties in Mississippi, who desires and can benefit from a higher education.
 All applicants must have resided for 12 continuous months in one of the five Sumners counties prior to enrollment.
 All applicants must be enrolled in a course that generates credit hours.
 The award for a full-time student will not exceed the cost of attendance when combined with all other types of aid received by the student, excluding loans.
-Students must maintain a cumulative 2.5 GPA on all hours and all official transcripts must be on file in Admissions and Records.
+Students must be on file in Admissions and Records.
 Independent students who have not established a residence in one of the Sumners counties may not establish eligibility by the address of parents who reside in one of the eligible counties.